History of Milan in Timeline

 In 2018, Milan hosted the World Figure Skating Championships.

-According to the Economist Intelligence Unit, Milan was ranked as the 11th-most-expensive city in Europe and the 22nd-most-expensive city in the world in 2019.
+According to the Economist Intelligence Unit, Milan was the 11th-most-expensive city in Europe and the 22nd-most-expensive city in the world in 2019.

-During the COVID pandemic in 2019, 35 km of bike lanes were created on short notice in Milan.
+During the COVID pandemic in 2019, 35 km of bike lanes were realized on short notice in Milan, to relieve pressure on the subway occupation.

 In 2020, QS World University Rankings ranked Bocconi University seventh worldwide and third in Europe in business and management studies.